 - Measures of control

 - Documents to be produced.

-It also identifies possible trade incentives or retaliatory measures – tariff suspensions, tariff quotas, anti-dumping duties – and existing EC regulations: monitoring, restrictions, bans.
+It also makes it possible to identify any tradeincentives or retaliatory measures – tariff suspensions,tariff quotas, anti-dumping duties – and the EC regulations in force:surveillance,restrictions,bans, etc.

-Who should file an Intrastat, EC sales list or EC purchase list return?
+Who has to make Intrastat declarations, EC sales lists, EC purchase lists?
 What are the thresholds, what types of transactions, in what countries?
-All the answers in our VAT guide to Intrastat and EC Sales List/EC Purchase List returns.
+The answers in our VAT guide on Intrastat and EC Sales List / EC purchase List declarations.